otienogeoffrey812/e-commerce-app/README.md

-# Amazon E-Commerce Clone App
+# E-Commerce App

-This is an Android application that aims to replicate the functionality of the Amazon e-commerce platform.
+This is an Android application that aims to replicate the functionality of an e-commerce platform.
 It is built using Java and follows modern Android development practices.

 ## Features